 Thousands of pounds were awarded to charities, youth groups and sporting clubs at the latest Skegness Town Council meeting.

-The Mayor of Skegness Coun Mark Anderson presented cheques totalling £6,225 to nine different local causes at Wednesday’s meeting.
+The Mayor of Skegness presented cheques totalling £6,225 to nine different local causes at Wednesday’s meeting.

 Sylvia Myers received a cheque for £750 on behalf of Skegness Community Youth Centre, which she has helped save from closure with the support of other community leaders in the town.

-“My vision is that the youth of Skegness have a place to go to keep them off the street.”
+“My vision is that the youth of Skengess have a place to go to keep them off the street.”

 Mrs Myers also received £475 for Skegness Ability Group, which has been providing a social outlet for disabled youngsters for the past 20 years, to support its annual summer outing.

-Coun Anderson also presented the Storehouse Food Larder with £500, which he hoped would help end the ‘horror stories’ he had heard of people struggling to eat.
+Coun Anderson also presented the Storehouse Food Larder with £500, which he hoped would alleviate the ‘horror stories’ he had heard people struggling to afford to eat.

-“WYRA does exactly what is says on the tin - they’ve got all sorts of activities going on at the community centre and they’ve just received a national certificate for the Big Diary events that they put on,” said Coun Smith.
+“WYRA does exactly what is says on the tin - they’ve got all sorts of activities going on at the community centre and they’ve just receive a national certificate e for the Big Diary events that they put on,” said Coun Smith.